AgustinRamiroDiaz/okteto-interview-exercise/notes.md

 - Since the project is small I did not use git submodules because it seemed overkill.

 Details:
-- The manifest's name is actually "k8s.yml"
+- The okteto manifest wasn't included in the repository.